Spirals-Team/test4repair-experiments/results/Nopol+UnsatGuided/Patches and Analysis/Math/Math24/readme.md

 Average Nb of Removed Tests:2.5

 Running Nopol+UnsatGuided changes the original patch for each of the 10 seeds.
-The human patch involves changes to two return statements, the original and newly generated patches by running Nopol+UnsatGuided add a precondition to the same statement, we think they are incorrect.
+The human patch involves changes to two return statements, the original and selected newly generated patch by running Nopol+UnsatGuided add a precondition to the same statement, we think they are incorrect.